EDITORIALS | TESTING TOOLS

 Exploratory testing is a learning process.
 Use what you uncover in each session to refine your approach, adjust charters, and expand your focus areas.
 Testing evolves alongside your product, making it an ongoing cycle of discovery and improvement.

-Exploratory testing isn’t just about finding bugs—it’s about informing decisions.
+Exploratory testing does more than find bugs; it informs decisions.
 Concise, well-organized reports help translate findings into actionable insights for stakeholders, ensuring that usability gaps, priorities, and bugs don’t fall through the cracks.

 The right tools can amplify this process.
 Tools designed for exploratory testing balance structure with flexibility, letting testers explore while keeping results organized and sharable.